 Obviously, conversations about one another’s salary, student loan and credit card debt, spending habits, etc. don’t take place right away, they do need to take place.
 I’ve read horrifying stories about partners who lied for years about credit card debt, gambling problems, and spending issues, and it doesn’t take long for relationships to crumble when there’s been a massive breach of trust like that — it’s hard to ever recover.
 I’m similarly shocked when I hear stories of men and women who hid massive amounts of student loan debt and claim it “didn’t really matter” if the other person knew or not because they weren’t the ones who had to make payments.
 (Speaking as someone whose partner has a huge amount of student debt, it was essential for me to know the full details of his finances if we wanted to plan our future together.)

-Some lies we tell our partners can be innocent and range from things like, “Yes, I paid that bill” *immediately logs on to pay said bill in secret* to more egregious lies like, “I don’t have any credit card debt” *racks up thousands of dollars per month*.
+Some lying in a relationship comes from innocent like, “Yes, I paid that bill” *immediately logs on to pay said bill in secret* to more egregious lies like, “I don’t have any credit card debt” *racks up thousands of dollars per month*.
 Everyone should demand a certain level of financial transparency from their significant other, and we all deserve a partner who will enrich and better our life, not drag it down.

 Not so long ago, I stumbled upon an article that posed the question, Are You Cheating On Your Spouse — Financially?, which I thought was an interesting angle to consider.
 If you lie about your finances, is it just as bad as cheating?
 I, personally, think it’s just as serious because it generates similar feelings of resentment, distrust, and anger.
 It was shocking to see that the more research I did, the more I realized how common it is for people to lie about money.
 According to the article linked above, it claimed, “one in three adults who have combined their money in a relationship admit to committing financial infidelity against their partner.
 And, 76% of those people concede that their deception has affected the relationship.”
 Whoa.
 76%?!
 I knew money was a common issue, but didn’t think so many people would admit to partaking in such an unhealthy dynamic.